Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Introduction

 \section{Introduction}

-Combinatorial optimization (CO) lies at the core of numerous scientific and engineering studies, encompassing applications in network design, resource allocation, healthcare, and supply chain~\citep{du1998handbook,hoffman2000combinatorial,zhong2021preface}.
-Most CO problems require selecting an optimal solution from a discrete but often exponentially large set of candidates and are typically NP-hard~\citep{papadimitriou1998combinatorial}.
-While exact algorithms and advanced heuristics have long provided high-quality solutions in practice (e.g., \gurobi~\citep{gurobi}), the last decade has seen a surge in machine learning (ML) and AI-inspired approaches to CO.
-These approaches—most notably, graph neural networks (GNNs), reinforcement learning (RL), and hybrid paradigms—promise to learn effective heuristics or even full solvers directly from data~\citep{li2018combinatorial,ahn2020learning,kool2018attention,zhang2021solving,bengio2021machine,cappart2023combinatorial}.
+Combinatorial optimization (CO) lies at the core of numerous scientific and engineering studies, encompassing applications in network design, resource allocation, healthcare, and supply chain~\citep{du1998handbook, hoffman2000combinatorial, zhong2021preface}.
+Combinatorial optimization usually involves selecting an optimal solution from a discrete but often exponentially large set of candidates.
+Many are NP-hard (meaning that if $P \neq NP$ then there is no polynomial-time algorithm for solving them in the general cases~\citep{papadimitriou1998combinatorial}).
+This makes it challenging to design algorithms with provable guarantees, but in practice solvers can find reasonable quality solutions (e.g., \gurobi~\citep{gurobi}).

-Early successes—such as pointer networks and RL-based methods for routing problems~\citep{kool2018attention}, GNN-based frameworks for MIS and clique~\citep{khalil2017learning,li2018combinatorial}, and hybrid algorithms combining classical solvers with learned advice~\citep{balcan2018learning,nair2020solving}—fueled excitement that ML-driven solvers might soon rival or surpass specialized algorithms across a broad range of CO tasks.
-More recent AI-inspired algorithms, such as diffusion models~\citep{sun2023difusco,sanokowskidiffusion}, GPU-accelerated sampling~\citep{sun2023revisiting}, direct optimization~\citep{alkhouri2024dataless}, and -general-purpose tools like GFlowNets~\citep{bengio2021flow,bengio2023gflownet,zhang2023let}, have been claimed to continue these improvements.

-However, over the years, doubts have been raised about the practical gains of AI-inspired approaches.
-Empirical and theoretical studies raised concerns about their ability to generalize, to scale, and truly outperform strong classical baselines.
-A few years ago, \citet{angelini2023modern} found that a GNN-based MIS algorithm~\citep{schuetz2022combinatorial} failed to outperform simple greedy baselines; \citet{boether_dltreesearch_2022} showed that replacing heuristic components in tree search for MIS with GNN guidance offered little to no benefit, as performance largely stemmed from embedded classical reductions.
-Other works point to fundamental theoretical barriers for GNNs in CO~\citep{gamarnik2023barriers}, and ML-based approaches for problems such as TSP have also struggled~\citep{joshi2021learning, xia2024position}.
-These findings collectively suggested that it is difficult to replace classical heuristics with end-to-end learning and AI methods.
-Our paper evaluates more recent methods and our results suggest the same conclusion continues to hold.